-Spinach contains Vitamin- A and C, calcium, iron, and Folate.
+Spinach contains Vitamin A and C, calcium, iron, and folate.
 Apart from keeping your eyes and bones healthy, spinach also improves your haemoglobin count.
-So, a hot soup made from this green leafy vegetable is not only one of the delicious monsoon snacks for children but also a healthy alternative to fast foods.
+So, a hot soup made from this green leafy vegetable is not only a delicious and healthy monsoon food but also a great alternative to fast foods.

 1. Take about 350-400 gms of spinach and wash them well.

-2. Chop the spinach, boil it and make a puree of it.
+2. Chop the spinach leaves, boil them, and make a puree.

 3. Melt a teaspoon of butter in a cooking pan by heating it on a low flame.